Assemblywomen: Analysis

 Even though the idea of a female-led government was a fantasy at the time, it was not unfamiliar to the people of Athens.
 The comic tradition of women in politics was in fact common, as seen through Aristophanes' plays Lysistrata and Thesmophoriazusae.
 The idea of women surpassing their Athenian social order is also seen in Sophocles’ tragedy Antigone.

 According to Erich Segal, reading the play as a genuine exploration of female power is incorrect.
 It follows Aristophanes’ conflict structure of the republic in trouble, a solution suggested and that solution ultimately failing.
 Aristophanes’ plays mostly derive their narratives on absurd political and social innovations derived from the evolution of the state towards empowering effeminate men while displacing traditionally strong and masculine leadership.
 The ascent of women in political power in Assemblywomen is yet another commentary on what Aristophanes saw as the shameful effeminacy of the men currently in power in Athens.
 The fact that women in this instance could enter the assembly and successfully pass as men was a commentary on politicians being indistinguishable from women in costume.

 Assemblywomen does not fall neatly within the confines of Old or New Comedy and is generally considered Middle Comedy.
 While the play follows the plot structure of earlier works by Aristophanes, the formal structure shows new developments, specifically in the function of the chorus.
 Though prominent in the first and last scenes of the play, the chorus’ lack of involvement throughout the central scenes is more similar to the style of Greek Tragedies.
 The play lacks a parabasis and has an undeveloped agon, the choral songs between episodes are not included in the script, and the lacuna is often indicated by the note choru ("place for a chorus"), which is more characteristic of Menander and New Comedy.

+The law in Assemblywomen regarding personal property was a parody of what Athenians assumed was in the constitution of Sparta.
+Following the Athenian loss to Sparta, the Spartan system of government was looked at as a successful organization.
+In 392 BCE, when Assemblywomen would have been performed, it would have still been acceptable for Aristophanes to make fun of the notion that women could have equal rights to men.
+Later, Plato would realize that people might still take issue with the idea of women being educated.
+Regardless, he incorporated equality within education into the model for his Republic, as well as common marriages and children so that women would have the opportunity to be companions of men and co-guardians of his ideal state.
+However, even in Plato's idea of a utopia, he still portrayed women as weaker in nature and should be given lighter duties in wartime - though he did not specify what these lighter duties should be.

 Assemblywomen is one of the earliest examples of cross-dressing in fiction.